nkhil/courier_kata/README.md

 ## Git strategy

 I've followed the Atomic commit message strategy to keep my commits to one feature, fix or improvement.

+I'm following the [semantic commit message strategy](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#specification) to make my commits scannable and easy to parse.

 ## Branching Strategy